 At the conclusion of a 2-1 overtime triumph over Western Washington in an NCAA Division II Championship national quarterfinal in Denver, Colo., on Nov.
-16, 2012, McManus attained career win No. 433, passing Gabe Mejail of Merrimack College (MA) for the first time for sole possession of the No. 1 spot all-time among coaches with at least 10 seasons at an NCAA Division II school.
-Through the conclusion of the 2015 season, McManus has three more wins than does Mejail.
+16, 2012, McManus attained career victory No. 433, passing Gabe Mejail of Merrimack College (MA) for sole possession of the No. 1 spot all-time among coaches with at least 10 seasons at a Division II school.
+Through 2015, McManus has three more wins than Mejail.

 McManus' teams went 36-7-2 (.822) in the NCAA Division III Championship between 1987-99 with two runner-up and three third-place finishes alongside five titles, and have since gone 23-10-3 (.681) with two crowns, two runner-up and one third-place effort in 13 Division II installments.
-The 23 wins are tied with Grand Valley State for third-most for the Division II tournament behind Franklin Pierce (42) and Metro State (24).
+The 23 wins rank No. 5 for the Division II tournament behind Franklin Pierce (42), Grand Valley State (36), Metro State (26) and Saint Rose (24).

-A three-time NCAA Division III National Coach of the Year honoree, McManus was the NCAA Division II National Coach of the Year in 2001 and the West Region Coach of the Year in 2000, 2001 2003, 2010 and 2011.
-He has also received UCSD's Excellence in Coaching Award a total of four times, in 1995-96, 1997-98, 2000-01 and 2012-13.
+A three-time NCAA Division III National Coach of the Year honoree, McManus was the NCAA Division II National Coach of the Year in 2001 and the West Region Coach of the Year in 2000, 2001, 2003, 2010 and 2011.
+He has also received UCSD's Excellence in Coaching Award a total of four times, for 1995-96, 1997-98, 2000-01 and 2012-13.

 UCSD went undefeated during its first 12 games (8-0-4) of 2011, its longest such streak since 1994.
 The Tritons went on to capture their 10th CCAA South title in school history with a 12-1-3 conference record.
 McManus earned CCAA Coach of the Year for the fifth time in his career and NSCAA West Region Coach of the Year for the second consecutive season.
-Ranked No. 1 in the West Region for the NCAA Tournament, the Tritons were downed by Chico State 1-0 in the second round.
+Ranked No. 1 in the West Region for the NCAA tournament, the Tritons were downed by Chico State 1-0 in the second round.
 UCSD finished the year ranked 19th in the nation with a 13-3-4 overall mark.
-The team earned the NSCAA All-Academic Team Award with a 3.22 overall GPA.
+The team earned the NSCAA All-Academic Team Award with a 3.22 GPA.

 The 2009 Tritons advanced to the West Region championship for the first time since 2006 and finished with a 15-5-2 record.
 Through the campaign, the Tritons played freshmen and sophomores at 10 of the 11 starting spots.
-Although UCSD ultimately fell to in penalty kicks to Cal State Dominguez Hills, the Tritons were able to host the first, second, third and quarterfinal rounds of the NCAA postseason.
+Although UCSD ultimately fell in penalty kicks to Cal State Dominguez Hills, the Tritons were able to host the first, second, third and quarterfinal rounds of the NCAA postseason.

 During 2008, the Tritons earned an automatic berth into the NCAA postseason after winning the CCAA Championship on their home field.
 With a loss in the second round of the West Regional against fourth-ranked Seattle Pacific, UCSD ended its season at 15-4-4.

-In 2007, the Tritons won their eighth-straight CCAA South Division title with a 9-2-2 league mark, earning another berth into the NCAA tournament.
+In 2007, the Tritons won their eighth straight CCAA South Division title with a 9-2-2 league mark, earning another berth into the NCAA tournament.

 McManus guided his squad to another CCAA crown in 2005 with a 4-3 victory over Cal State Dominguez Hills on Nov.
 6.

-In 2004, his team won its fifth straight CCAA South Division title before falling in the semifinals of the CCAA Championship, while in 2003, he guided the Tritons to a fourth consecutive CCAA title.
+In 2004, his team won its fifth straight CCAA South Division title before falling in the semifinals of the CCAA Championship, while in 2003, he guided the Tritons to a fourth successive CCAA title.

-After consecutive national titles in UCSD's first two years at the NCAA Division II level, McManus led his squad to a third straight conference crown and an appearance in the Division II Far West Region Final in 2002.
+After consecutive national titles in UCSD's first two years at the NCAA Division II level, McManus led his squad to a third straight conference crown and an appearance in the Division II Far West Region final in 2002.

 Triton Soccer Stadium played host to the CCAA Championship and each round of the NCAA Championship in 2001, with standing-room-only, stadium-record crowds for the national semifinals and final.

-McManus has led the Tritons to a total of five NCAA Division III national championships, including a title in 1999, their final season at the Division III level.
-Under his direction in Division III, UCSD was the only team in the nation to participate in every NCAA Tournament since 1986.
+McManus led the Tritons to a total of five NCAA Division III national championships, including a title in 1999, their final season at the Division III level.
+Under his direction in Division III, UCSD was the only team in the nation to participate in every NCAA tournament since 1986.
 In all, the Tritons were crowned NCAA regional champions nine times and national champions five.
 Remarkably, UCSD lost just one regular-season game to a Division III opponent in the school's history.

 In 2002, McManus' squad produced two All-American, four All-West Region and five All-CCAA selections, including the CCAA Freshman of the Year in defender Heather Szafraniec.
 The 2005 team boasted the CCAA Player of the Year and an NSCAA/adidas All-American in Megan Dickey, along with five All-CCAA and three more NSCAA All-Far West Region honorees.